vaskivskyiI/NTMpy/README.md

 The graphical inteface is available on this repository.

 # Installation
-At the moment, this new version of NTMpy is not available on pip.
+<p align="justify">At the moment, this new version of NTMpy is not available on pip.
 NTMpy does not require an installation: download this repository, unzip the files, and click on `launch.py` to open the user interface.
-The GUI needs eel and jinja2 as dependencies, which can be installed typing the command `pip install eel[jinja2]` on the command promtpt.
+The GUI needs eel and jinja2 as dependencies, which can be installed typing the command `pip install eel[jinja2]` on the command promtpt.</p>

 # What does NTMpy solves
 NTMpy is a python package to solve 1D diffusion equation with 2 or 3 temperature coupled